theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.onEnd(particle3D)`
 You can pass another particle3D or an array of particle3d to the `.onEnd` method, if you do so, these effects will be played when the main effect ends, you can nest this how many times you want but **DO NOT** call the `.start()` method on Particle3D inside the `.onEnd()` method.
 Does not trigger when the effect is terminated by `.stop()`

-### `.rate(particles,seconds)`
+### `.rate(particles,milliseconds)`
-The Rate of the emitter, where particles is the amount of particles in the system and seconds is how often the system creates a particle.
-Default (12, 0.016)
+The Rate of the emitter, where particles is the amount of particles in the system and milliseconds is how often the system creates a particle.
+Default (12, 16)

 ### `.repeat(integer)`
 The number of times to repeat the effect